avig1229/trybe/README.md

 # Trybe

 A platform for creators to organize ideas, build in public, and find momentum together.
-Project Valley is live; Collective Pulse and Tribes are on the way.
+Project Valley is built and can be run locally for testing; Collective Pulse is going to be the next phase of app dev; the tribe function will be the reach goal for the coming semester.

 ## Core features